 Admiral Takajiro Onishi ordered them to return to Port Moresby the next day and were told “do not return”.
 The crew shared cigarettes and drinks together before their final mission.

-On March 31, 1942 took off from Lae Airfield on a solo suicide bombing mission over from 7-Mile Drome near Port Moresby flying at roughly 15,000'.
-Over the target at 12:45 (local time) a message was received from the bomber back at Rabaul: “Finished bombing.
+Over the target at 12:45pm (local time) a message was received from the bomber back at Rabaul: “Finished bombing.
 All bombs hit mark”.
 Fifteen minutes later, another message came on the radio: “We will go in.
 All around is clear.
 Thank you for your kindnesses during our lifetime.
 Banzai for the Emperor (Tenno heika banzai).”

 Japanese sources report that this bomber made a suicide dive and crash into the enemy after a successful bombing mission.

 Many Australians and Americans on the ground witnessed this bomber's demise.
 Some claimed the bomber's wing broke off midair, causing it to crash about a mile from 7-Mile Drome.
-Others observed one bomb was jettisoned before the plane crashed, and other bombs exploded on impact.
-No damage was caused to any Allied installation by the bomb or crash.
+Others observed one bomb was jettisoned before the plane crashed and other bombs exploded on impact.
+Regardless, no damage was caused to any Allied installation by the bomb or crash.